Goodie01/Odin/README.md

 Odin is often associated with wisdom, healing, royality, the gallows, and knowledge.
 The latter is why this library is named after him.

+## Odin Version 1.X should be considered beta with a API subject to change at a whim

 # Example usage
 ```java
     class Main {